 My kids are allergic to everything under the sun.
 You name it, they are allergic to them.
 Except for rice.
 Not surprised, right?
 It’s hard to find foods that do not contain wheat, eggs, and dairy, their worst allergens.
 So lunch or on-the-go foods are tricky.

 Then, what do I feed them when they need to take something for the road?
 California Roll.
 It’s healthy, simple, and a great finger food.
-But the store bought ones contain fake crab meat that has wheat in it.
+But the store-bought ones contain fake crab meat that has wheat in it.
 It doesn’t even taste like crab and they use flour to bind whatever they use to make the ‘thing.’
-Sophisticated word there, eh?
+A sophisticated word there, eh?
 Well, that’s what it is since it doesn’t taste like anything.

 Anyway, I started making California Roll at home because it’s cheaper, healthier, and quite easy to make.
 It’s funny to me that just because it has a wee bit of avocado, it’s called California Roll.
 Just sayin’ Regardless what “supposed” to go inside, when you make them at home, you can put whatever you want and better yet, use up whatever veggies that are lying around in your fridge.
 But I know what you are thinking… How on earth do you get the rice on the outside the nori (seaweed)?

 Ah….glad you asked.
 Well, I traveled to the most remote fishing village in Japan to learn from the best sushi guru, Moritmoto San and…..No… I’m kidding.
 I didn’t.
 I watched a sushi chef at my favorite Japanese restaurant make it and it looked really easy so I tried it at home.
 The hardest part was cutting all the veggies in strips but besides that, it was easy peasy.

 Watch the video I made below showing you how I make California Roll.